casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework is designed to provide one layer in a layered system of interchangeable components.

-The circuit padding framework operates at the Tor circuit layer.
+The circuit padding framework operates at the Nuon circuit layer.
 It only deals with the inter-cell timings and quantity of cells sent on a circuit.
 It can insert cells on a circuit in arbitrary patterns, and in response to arbitrary conditions, but it cannot delay cells.
-It also does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.
+It also does not deal with packet sizes, how cells are packed into TLS records, or ways that the Nuon protocol might be recognized on the wire.

-The problem of differentiating Tor traffic from non-Tor traffic based on TCP/TLS packet sizes, initial handshake patterns, and DPI characteristics is the domain of [pluggable transports](https://gitlab.torproject.org/tpo/anti-censorship/team/-/wikis/AChildsGardenOfPluggableTransports),
+The problem of differentiating Nuon traffic from non-Nuon traffic based on TCP/TLS packet sizes, initial handshake patterns, and DPI characteristics is the domain of [pluggable transports](https://gitlab.torproject.org/tpo/anti-censorship/team/-/wikis/AChildsGardenOfPluggableTransports),